-25. Hospitals may require individuals to take the first available bed in any longterm care home or in a retirement home or may require patients to select a number of long-term care homes from a short list, even if they do not want admission to these homes.
+25. Hospitals may require patients to take the first available bed in any longterm care facility or in a retirement home or may require patients to select a number of long-term care facilities from a short list, even if they do not want admission to these facilities.

 THIS IS NOT TRUE.
-There is nothing in the HCCA or SDA or in any legislation dealing with long-term care that would require individuals to comply with these types of policies.
-In fact, patients or their SDMs must consent to admission to a long-term care home and therefore they may refuse to consent to admission to particular homes that they feel will not meet their needs.
+There is nothing in the HCCA or SDA or in any legislation dealing with long-term care that would require patients to comply with these types of policies.
+In fact patients or their SDMs must consent to admission to a long-term care facility and therefore they may refuse to consent to admission to particular facilities that they feel will not meet their needs.
 Not all long-term care facilities are the same.
-Some long-term care homes will be unable to meet the needs of a particular person.
+Some long-term care facilities will be unable to meet the needs of a particular patient.

-Retirement homes are not long term care facilities but tenancies.
+Retirement homes are not long term care facilities but are tenancies.
 People cannot be compelled to rent a room or apartment in a retirement home.
 They must consent to enter into a tenancy agreement in a retirement home.
-Not all retirement homes will have care services available on site to meet the needs of persons requiring care.
+Not all retirement homes are the same and not all retirement homes will have care services available on site to meet the needs of persons requiring care.

-At the same time, it is reasonable to expect individuals who no longer need acute care and are more appropriately accommodated in long-term care to move to a long-term care home.
-If the patient is acting reasonably, and is agreeable to admission to a number of long-term care homes that could meet his or her needs, then the hospital cannot require that person to take a bed in a long-term care home that either: (a) is not of their choice; or (b) cannot meet the person's needs.
+At the same time it is reasonable to expect patients who no longer need acute care and are more appropriately accommodated in long-term care to move to a long-term care facility.
+If the patient is acting reasonably, and is agreeable to admission to a number of long-term care facilities that could meet his or her needs, then the hospital cannot require that person to take a bed in a facility that either:

+- (a) is not of their choice or - (b) is inappropriate in that it is not a long-term care facility or is a long-term care facility that cannot meet the patient's needs.

-A person may choose up to three long-term care homes and be on a waiting list for these three homes.
-A hospital cannot require the patient to pick a particular home as one of the three.
-In fact, a patient may decide to choose only one home and not use all three choices.
+Under the new regulations in respect to admission into long-term care (Spring 2002), a patient may choose up to three long-term care facilities and be on a waiting list for these three facilities.
+A hospital cannot require the patient to pick a particular facility as one of the three.
+In fact, a patient may decide to choose only one facility and not use all three choices.

-If a bed comes available in a fourth home not of the patient's choice, the hospital cannot require the patient to select that fourth home unless he or she voluntarily does so.
+If a bed comes available in a fourth facility not of the patient's choice, the hospital cannot require the patient to select that fourth facility unless he or she voluntarily does so.
 As well, the hospital cannot charge the patient a per diem at the hospital if he or she refuses a facility placement that is not one of his or her three choices.